The superpower every leader needs: listening to empower

 How can you empower someone by listening?

-Being listened to with encouragement, without judgement, will build a thinker’s self-esteem and confidence.
-They’ll be more likely to make progress, to take action, to make better decisions because they’ve arrive at the decision themselves.
-Owning the thinking will help them own the decision they need to make or the steps they want to take next.
+A thinker will be more likely to make progress, to take action, because they arrive at their understanding or decision themselves.
+Owning the thinking will help them own their decision, and own any steps they want to take next.

 What happens in the silence?